Third-Party Intercept Authorization Terms and Conditions

 [annotation(s) added]

-Places that are "ordinarily used" by lawyers concerns places where "lawyers may be when they ordinarily consult with clients", which would not include telephones on the jail ranges.[2]
+Places "ordinarily used" by lawyers concern places where "lawyers may be when they ordinarily consult with clients," which would not include telephones on the jail ranges.[6]

-The interception is not "at" the restricted place where the wiretap is intercepting the cellphone calls of the accused.[3]
+The interception is not "at" the restricted place where the wiretap intercepts the cellphone calls of the accused.[7]
+Otherwise, it would require live monitoring on all calls.[8]

 - ↑ Intercept Application by Telewarrant